Tokyo Kyudo Experience: Is This Japanese Archery Worth Booking in 2026?

 Is the experience wheelchair accessible?

 This activity may not be suitable for wheelchair users.
-Kyudo involves changing clothes, moving inside a dojo, standing in position, and handling a long bow, so check accessibility details before reserving.
+Kyudo involves changing clothes, moving inside a dojo, standing in position, and handling a long bow.
+Check accessibility details directly with the operator before reserving.

 What if I am late?

 Late arrivals may not be allowed to join and may not receive a refund.
-This is because the session starts with safety instructions and group practice.
+The session starts with safety instructions and group practice that cannot easily be paused for individual arrivals.
 Leave extra time for train transfers and finding the meeting point.

 Can I bring a friend just to watch?